lexe-app/lexe-sidecar-sdk/README.md

 There are two main ways to acquire the `lexe-sidecar` binary:

-1) Download the precompiled binary from the *Releases* page (work in progress; will be available in the next 1-2 days!)
+1) Download the precompiled binary from the *Releases* page
 2) Build the binary from Rust source: see [BUILD.md](BUILD.md) for instructions.

 ### Using the `lexe-sidecar` as a Rust library